Key Takeaways

 Read full story here: Microsoft Teams Attacks: Hackers Pose as Tech Support

-2. “PostalFurious” Smishing Campaign in UAE:
+“PostalFurious” Smishing Campaign in the UAE:

 Brief Case Study: The “PostalFurious” smishing campaign targeted individuals in the United Arab Emirates (UAE), posing as a legitimate postal service.
 Victims received SMS messages informing them of a pending package delivery and requesting personal information to reschedule delivery.